A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: The New Assignment-Based Anticlustering ( ) Algorithm

-The time complexity of the base version of the \ABA~algorithm constitutes of the complexity of the steps: \begin{itemize} \item Computing the global centroid of the objects and their distances to the global centroid takes $O(ND)$ operations. \item Sorting the objects by decreasing distances to the global centroid takes $O(N \log N)$ time. \item Solving $\ceil{N / K}-1$ assignment problems using the {\it LAPJV} algorithm, each requiring $O(K^3)$ operations, takes a total of $O(\frac{N}{K}K^3) = O(NK^2)$ time. \end{itemize} Hence, the overall time complexity of the \ABA{} algorithm is $O(ND) + O(N \log N) + O(NK^2) or O\bigl(N(D + \log N + K^2)\bigr)$.
+The time complexity of the base variant of the \ABA{} algorithm is determined by three main steps.
+First, computing the global centroid of the objects and their distances to this centroid requires $O(ND)$ operations.
+Second, sorting the objects in decreasing order of their distance to the global centroid requires $O(N \log N)$ time.
+Third, the algorithm solves $\ceil{N/K}-1$ assignment problems using an implementation of the algorithm of \cite{jonker1987shortest} called \textit{LAPJV}.
+Since each assignment problem requires $O(K^3)$ operations, this step requires a total of $O(\frac{N}{K}K^3) = O(NK^2)$ time.
+Hence, the overall time complexity of the \ABA{} algorithm is $O(ND) + O(N \log N) + O(NK^2) \text{ or } O\bigl(N(D + \log N + K^2)\bigr)$.
 Since the calls to LAPJV dominate the running time, the running time is $O(NK^2)$.
-The time complexity is the same for the \ABA~algorithm for small anticlusters and the \ABA~algorithm with categories as the modifications with respect to the base version do not change the overall time complexity.
+The time complexity is the same for the \ABA~algorithm with categories as the modifications with respect to the base variant do not change the overall time complexity.

 We next discuss the complexity of the hierarchical decomposition.
-To illustrate the total complexity expression consider the example of $3$-level hierarchical decomposition with the choice of parameters $K_1,K_2,K_3$.
+To illustrate the total complexity expression consider the example of a hierarchical decomposition with $L=3$ levels and the choice of parameters $K_1,K_2,K_3$.
 The complexity of \ABA\ at each level is as follows: